-Washington — The Consumer Electronics Association (CEA) held the annual CES On The Hill event at the Rayburn Office Building, here, Tuesday night.
+WASHINGTON — The Consumer Electronics Association (CEA) held the annual CES On The Hill event at the Rayburn Office Building, here, Tuesday, April 16.

-Among some of the notable products featured was Voxx International’s Klipsch Music Center 3 wireless music system and its Klipsch Image One Bluetooth headphones.
+Among some of the notable products featured were Voxx International’s Klipsch Music Center 3 wireless music system and its Klipsch Image One Bluetooth headphones.

 BlackBerry showed its Z10 smartphone and the Q10 smartphone, which is available for preorder in Canada and the United Kingdom now.

 Microsoft featured the Surface Pro with Windows 8 in 64GB and 128GB sizes, accompanied by 7GB of Cloud storage.

 The main product on display at the LG Electronics booth was its 84-inch Ultra High-Definition TV set with 8 million pixels and FullHD resolution.